Broadcast/SMR (FCC Part 73 / Part 90) Propagation Module

 The Broadcast/SMR module of SoftWright’s Terrain Analysis Package (TAP) uses topographic elevation information to compute height above average terrain (HAAT) from a specified site.
-This information is used to compute field strength from the f(50,50) and f(50,10) curves for FM and TV from Part 73 of the FCC Rules.
-Distances to a specified signal contour are calculated for SMR (specialized mobile radio) by appropriate deration of the Part 73 curves.
-It also calculates the f(50,90) field or contour for digital television filings in accordance with OET Bulletin No. 69, “Longley-Rice Methodology for Evaluating TV Coverage and Interference.”
+This information is used to compute an area contour from the f(50,50) and f(50,10) curves for FM and TV from Part 73 of the FCC Rules per FCC Report No. R-6602, “Development of VHF and UHF Propagation Curves for TV and FM Broadcasting,” by Jack Damelin, et. al., September 7, 1966.
+Distances to a specified signal contour are calculated for SMR (specialized mobile radio) by appropriate deration of the Part 73 curves in accordance with FCC Part 90.
+It also calculates the f(50,90) contour for digital television filings in accordance with OET Bulletin No. 69, “Longley-Rice Methodology for Evaluating TV Coverage and Interference.”

 On the other hand, Bullington, Okumura, and Longley-Rice are more analytical models that consider a number of other factors, such as individual obstructions (either terrain or manmade), terrain roughness, etc. Okumura is often used in urban environments and includes correction factors for various area types, such as urban, suburban, etc. Bullington considers individual obstructions and computes losses, for example, for terrain obstructions, ridges, etc. Longley-Rice is a general model that considers radio horizons and various environmental conditions.